-While there are multiple dispatching nodes (each on its own physical server), only one node is active (receiving and distributing call requests), so all others are on standby.
+While there are multiple dispatching nodes (each on its own physical server), only one dispatching node is active (receiving and distributing call requests), so all others are on standby.
 All servers in the cluster exchange heartbeat messages and if the server with the currently active dispatching node becomes unavailable due to hardware failure, the IP address is immediately switched to another server.
 That dispatching node is then activated to receive and distribute call requests.

 The list of available processing nodes is constantly updated - entries are added when a processing node instance is started on a new server and removed when the server where the processing node was running, becomes unavailable due to a hardware failure.
-Accordingly, subsequent call attempts are distributed among the remaining processing nodes.